NUPapers-Spring23/nerfstudio-singularity/README.md

 The pre-built image is located at: `/project/6002421/wribas`.
 The image file is named `nerfstudio.sif`.

-### Running the nerfstudio.sif container on Compute Canada
+### Running the nerfstudio container on Compute Canada

+#TODO

+### Running the nerfstudio container on Northeastern Dicovery

 #TODO